 Zink did offer the following explanation in his will, “My intense hatred of women is not of recent origin, or development, nor based upon any personal differences I ever had with them, but is the result of my experiences with women, observations of them, and study of all literatures and philosophical works, within my limited knowledge, related thereto.”

 Ouch!
-All this coming from a man who had just married for the second time six years earlier and was at his first wife’s beside when she passed away.
+All this coming from a man who had just married for the second time six years earlier and was at his first wife’s bedside when she passed away.

 Ida was quoted in the press stating that her husband was “most gracious to them socially,” but found women to be difficult to deal with in a professional setting.